Sluder/laravel-env-setup/README.md

 # Windows Laravel Development Environment
-Solved the issue of running into multiple issues setting up a developer with a Laravel development setup
+Solved the problem of running into multiple issues setting up a developer with a Laravel development setup.
+Mainly caused by incompatible packages trying to work with eachother.

 ### What it does :
 1. Downloads all required programs and installs